 The problem with these organizations is usually that they have chosen one key metric that measures their success, and so, the organization reshapes to focus on that metric alone rather than the full activation ladder.
-(We discussed metrics a bit in chapter five, as you will recall.)
+(We discussed metrics a bit in chapter 5, as you will recall.)

 There are several key things that need to be done.
-Some of the least obvious are to always make sure that all people in the swarm can respond meaningfully to questions from people who are just hearing about the swarm about its purpose - normal social growth should never be underestimated - and that there are always plenty of empty boxes in the organization chart for people who want to take formal and real responsibility for the swarm's daily operations.
+Some of the least obvious are to always make sure that all people in the swarm can respond meaningfully to questions about the swarm's purpose from people who are just hearing about the swarm - normal social growth should never be underestimated - and that there are always plenty of empty boxes in the organizational chart for people who want to take formal and real responsibility for the swarm's daily operations.
 Yes, we keep coming back to this detail, because it is important.